-Serve over rice or cauliflower rice to keep it paleo and enjoy.
+- Serve over rice (not paleo) OR cauliflower rice to keep it paleo and enjoy.

 Tenderstem broccoli is much easier/faster to cook than regular broccoli.
 If you plan on using regular broccoli you may cut it up into smaller florets and steam for 4-5 minutes before adding it to the stir fry so that it cooks fully.